-All organisms need nutrients, energy and space to grow, and organisms that belong to sexually reproducing species want to mate.
+All organisms need nutrients, energy and space to grow, and sexually reproducing organisms want to mate.
 Often the resources these organisms need are in short supply; a given ecosystem may only have so many nutrients and so much space, for example.
 Scarcity leads to competition not only between species, but within species as well.

 The prefix intra- means within, while inter- means between.
 If you break the two terms down, "intraspecific" just means within a species, while "interspecific" means between them.
 Consequently, interspecific competition is all about competition between two or more species, while intraspecific competition involves different individuals of the same species.
 Remembering the prefixes is an easier way to remember what the two words mean, especially since both prefixes are very common in scientific terminology.